roycaspi/Automation-Home-Exercise-2-User-Authentication-System/project/README.md

 # User Authentication System

-A full-stack user authentication system built with Flask (Python backend) and JavaScript/HTML/CSS (frontend).
+A full-stack user authentication system built with Flask (Python backend) and vanilla JavaScript/HTML/CSS (frontend).
 This system supports user registration with email verification, JWT-based login/logout, password reset, and a protected dashboard.
 Designed to be clear, modular, and easily extendable.

 ---